 For a UE engaged in multiple sessions, with only one active session at any time, the network may be able to share resources for media components of the same type and that are common to these multiple sessions.

-Resource sharing shall only be indicated for concurrent sessions that employ resource reservation based on TS 23.203 [54].
+Resource sharing shall only be indicated for concurrent sessions that employ resource reservation based on TS 23.203 [54] or TS 23.503 [95].

 When a UE puts a session on hold, it may put all or a subset of the media components of the session on hold.
 In such a case, the resource sharing applies only to the media components that are on hold and not to the rest of media components belonging to this IMS session